Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 As we witness the unbelieving servant trampled to death, we are reminded that God, in merciful grace, gives you and gives me many warnings against unbelief, including the tragic example of the king’s servant.

-May you and I, this evening and always, see with the eye of faith the gracious work of our Lord in redeeming us from our sin.
+May you and I, today and always, see with the eye of faith the gracious work of our Lord in redeeming us from our sin.
 With a heart of faith may we claim the wonderful promise of John 3:16.
 But with repentance may we always remember the context of the third chapter of John and live by faith and not by unbelief.

 Bulletin Outline: